nocdn/transcriptions/README.md

 docker-compose up -d --build
 ```

-depending on where you host it, the application will be available at http://localhost:4090 or http://[your-machine-ip]:4090
+Depending on where you host it, the application will be available at http://localhost:4090 or http://[your-machine-ip]:4090

 ##### How to update if using docker